rogsme/yams.media/content/install/steps.md

 If you want to use any other VPN, choose "N"
 Do you want to configure Mullvad VPN?
 [Y/n]:
 ```

 Now its time to configure the VPN.
 The automatic installer only supports [Mullvad VPN](https://mullvad.net/en/), and **I strongly recommend you use Mullvad**.
 Why?
 Basically:
 - They don't require your email or information to register.
 - It's simple to configure.
 - They only have monthly subscriptions, so you can leave them whenever you want.
 - You can pay with crypto.

 If want to use Mullvad, select `Y` and continue with this instructions.
 If you have any other VPN, choose `N` and move to [finishing the installation](#finishing-the-installation).
-Remember you should always use a VPN if you are downloading torrents!
+You can set your VPN later in the [qBittorrent configuration](/config/qbittorrent). **You should always use a VPN when downloading torrents!**

 ```bash
 What's your Mullvad username? (without spaces):